Share This Guide

 First thing first, we’ve to collect the wood and other materials.

 For different positions, the size has to be different.
-But the kind that is best is “treated pine wood”.
+But the best kind is “treated pine wood”.

 Here are the sizes of treated pine wood-